 Performance assessment of policies and practices, including gender

 Policies and practices need to be assessed, while stakeholders need to be able to quantify progress and learn from successful and unsuccessful approaches.
-Climate finance and funding mechanisms are often conditional on result evaluation and assessments.
-Performance assessment goes beyond the traditional MRV approach to include policy performance assessment as the basis for evidence-based policy and practice.
+Climate finance and funding mechanisms are often conditional on the results of evaluation and assessments.
+Performance assessment goes beyond the traditional monitoring, reporting and verification (MRV) approach to include policy performance assessment as the basis for evidence-based policy and practice.

 This is broader than the traditional MRV and is called monitoring, measuring, reporting and verification (MMRV).
 MMRV is needed to achieve intended emission and risk reduction effectively, in line with the Paris Agreement and Low Emission Development Strategies (LEDS).

-REDD+ needs effective and reliable information systems; NDC implementation, both in adaptation and mitigation, calls for appropriate metrics, transparent assumptions, time frames and realistic implementation pathways.
+REDD+ needs effective and reliable information systems; the implementation of Nationally Determined Contributions (NDCs) implementation, both in adaptation and mitigation, calls for appropriate metrics, transparent assumptions, time frames and realistic implementation pathways.
 Private-sector pledges also require performance assessments.
 Evidence-based approaches will improve confidence and enable effective and transparent policy implementation.

 Finally, in relation to forest and tree resources, men and women face varying challenges and opportunities to mitigate and adapt to climate change impacts, vis-à-vis climate change policies and interventions, and related risk and benefit sharing, due to gender-differentiated roles and responsibilities.
 FTA examines the structural causes of this situation and the factors that can strengthen the voice, influence and entitlements of marginalized groups in adaptation and mitigation policies and interventions.